-With the Fixed current value function, you can test the operativeness of the instruments connected to the outputs: output different current values to the output and, while doing so, check the behavior of the connected instrument.
+The Fixed current value function can be used to test the operativeness of the instruments connected to the outputs: output different current values to the output and, while doing so, check the behavior of the connected instrument.

 Setting Selection/Values Explanation Current output Fixed current value Using Save and quit, the nominal amperage that was input as Inom is output.
 Inom 0 20 mA The nominal amperage that is output.